 To get the best result in terms of treatment, you should visit your doctor.

 Family history is important to help diagnose this condition.
+Ask you close female relatives if they’ve experienced similar problems.

 Women should discuss their period history with their doctors.
 The patient should mention the time when they got their first period, how many times have their periods been occurring and other health problems that had occurred during infancy and childhood.